I, ladies and gentlemen, have a very good connection for the weekend.

 Remember how I said that the parking in the center is about 45E per day?
 That's more than just renting a car per night.
 A smart person will notice that it is better to rent a car every day and give it to the car park (refundable 24 hours a day) rather than paying for parking.
 Besides, driving a car in this city is pointless.

 We mud, beer and bicycles

 Do you know how much I know about Belgian cross-country cycling?
-Here's all I know: Wout van Aert, Toon Aerts, Koksijde, black and yellow-red shirts.
+Here's everything I know: Wout van Aert, Toon Aerts, Koksijde, black-yellow-red shirts.
 I know - ignorance.
-The problem is that I know more or less the same about professional Polish cross-country cycling.
-It is statistically infinitely more than the average Pole.
+The problem is that I know about the same about professional Polish cross-country cycling.
+It is statistically infinitely more times than the average Pole.

 But that does not matter.
 Just like curling does not need to be understood, to have fun watching screaming players, so you do not even have to look at cyclists in order to have fun.

 We arrive at the place.
 It's hard to hit the parking lot because the signs start many kilometers earlier.
 The parking lot shows us a free place and directs us to the row of free buses waiting for us, which bring the fans almost to the starting point.
 It is exactly the same as usual.